 How To Tell Someone, “I Don't Like You, But I Love You”

-If you find yourself in a situation where you realize you don’t like your loved one, but you still love them, there may be ways to productively handle those feelings so they don’t have to become a source of resentment.
-It can be best to actively communicate, seek advice, acknowledge your partner’s emotions, and consider speaking to a licensed mental health professional about your thoughts and emotions.
+If you find yourself in a situation where you realize you don’t like your loved one, but you still love them, there may be ways to productively handle those perceptions and feelings so they don’t have to become a source of resentment.
+It can be best to actively communicate, seek advice, acknowledge your partner’s perspectives and emotions as well, and consider speaking to a licensed mental health professional about your thoughts and emotions.
 It’s generally best to acknowledge and address these feelings rather than allow them to fester.
+Both liking and loving are complex states which typically include many cognitions as well as emotions, and can sometimes be difficult to fully understand and process.
 Online therapy can be an excellent way to get the help you deserve.

 Getty